CiscoDevNet/terraform-provider-intersight/website/docs/d/ether_physical_port.html.markdown

 ---
+subcategory: "ether"
 layout: "intersight"
 page_title: "Intersight: intersight_ether_physical_port"
-sidebar_current: "docs-intersight-data-source-ether-physical-port"
 description: |-
   Physical ethernet port present on a FI.
 ---

-# Data Source: intersight_ether._physical_port
+# Data Source: intersight_ether_physical_port
 Physical ethernet port present on a FI.
 ## Argument Reference
 The following arguments can be used to get data of already created objects in Intersight appliance:
 * `admin_speed`:(string) Administratively configured speed for this port.
 * `admin_state`:(string) Administratively configured state (enabled/disabled) for this port.
 * `aggregate_port_id`:(int) Breakout port member in the Fabric Interconnect.
-* `class_id`:(string) The fully-qualified name of the instantiated, concrete type.This property is used as a discriminator to identify the type of the payloadwhen marshaling and unmarshaling data.The enum values provides the list of concrete types that can be instantiated from this abstract type.
 * `device_mo_id`:(string) The database identifier of the registered device of an object.
 * `dn`:(string) The Distinguished Name unambiguously identifies an object in the system.
 * `license_grace`:(string) The number of days this port's license has been in Grace Period for.